|

 I live in Japan - What are my options if I need sworn translation?

-If you live in Japan and need a sworn translation for overseas use, you can obtain a certified translation from a professional service such as SAECULII TRANSLATION JAPAN.
-When required, we can also arrange notarization or apostille legalization to ensure your translation is accepted abroad
+If you live in Japan and need a sworn translation for overseas use, you can obtain an alternative sworn translation solution from a professional service such as SAECULII TRANSLATION JAPAN.
+We will provide you certified, notarization and apostille legalization (also known as legalized translation) to ensure your translation is accepted abroad.

 -

-How can I order certified translation in Japan?
+How can I order alternative sworn translations in Japan?

 Simply contact SAECULII TRANSLATION JAPAN and specify the destination country or institution.
 Our team will guide you through certification, notarization, apostille (if necessary) and delivery options to ensure your translation is accepted without issue.